-NBA Rumors: New York Knicks’ Dennis Smith Jr Reportedly Asks To Join G League Bubble
+NBA Rumors: New York Knicks' Dennis Smith Jr Reportedly Asks To Join G League Bubble

 The Westchester Knicks — New York's developmental affiliate squad — are slated to be one of the 18 teams that will participate in the G League's truncated season, which will be played in a bubble campus at Walt Disney World in Orlando, Florida.
 It's the same approach the association took to completing its campaign last summer amid the continuing COVID-19 pandemic.

-Although Smith hasn’t been able to get off of the bench under Thibodeau, he’ll be one of the more noteworthy players in the bubble.
-Consequently, he’ll likely be given a chance to audition for teams around the association that he wouldn’t have received otherwise.
+Although Smith hasn't been able to get off of the bench under Thibodeau, he'll be one of the more noteworthy players in the bubble.
+Consequently, he'll likely be given a chance to audition for teams around the association that he wouldn't have had access to otherwise.

 Should he ultimately find his way to Orlando, by way of Westchester, the opportunity to play will have come at just the right time for Smith.
 The NBA trade deadline is right around the corner and, at the end of the season, his rookie-scale contract will reach its end.